trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   now retry with `Schedule.spaced` until success or a tagged rate-limit timeout.
   The `new Error` count dropped by one because a touched consumer test fixture no longer uses a normal `Error`.
+- The consumer concurrency ownership slice changed the Effect-native consumer runtime so `concurrency > 1` allocates one backend consumer per worker instead of sharing a single `BackendConsumer.receive()` handle. `stop` is now idempotent through `Ref`, so explicit stop and scoped finalizers do not close workers twice.
 - The gateway streaming callback slice added Effect-returning dispatcher streaming methods, switched the RPC stream server off nested `Effect.runPromiseWith(context)` queue offers, and replaced the client